umbraco/UmbracoDocs/umbraco-heartcore/tutorials/management-api/creating-content-with-media.md

 - Send a request (e.g. with the Management API) to upload an image from binary data.
 See the [API Documentation](../../api-documentation/content-management/media/README.md#create-media) for more information on how to do this.

-### Create a new content node of the new document type
+### Create a new content node of the new Document Type

-Next, we need to create a new content node of the new document type.
-This will allow us to query the content node using the Management API Explorer.
+Next, we need to create a new content node of the new Document Type.
+This will allow us to query the content node using the Management API Browser.

-To create a new content node of the new document type, follow these steps:
+To create a new content node of the new Document Type, follow these steps:

-1. Go to the content section in the backoffice, click the three dots on the right side of the content sidebar, and select the document type we created earlier.
+1. Go to the content section in the backoffice, click the three dots on the right side of the content sidebar, and select the Document Type we created earlier.

     ![Creating a content node 1](../images/content-create-content-node1.png)